The Parliament Project

 Is this the year that you decide to stand for election to your local Council, Community Council or get ready to stand as an MP or MSP?
 Sign up for one of our workshops or webinars below. #GetReadyToStand We are part funded by JRRT.
 Please donate to help us run more workshops.

-Our first event in Aberdeen!
-Come along to this workshop to demystify the process of getting into politics.
+Come along to our first York workshop to demystify the process of getting into politics.
 We will explore the stages involved in getting elected; joining a party, becoming an activist, through to selection and election and explore how women can best prepare for this role.
-Our guest speaker will share why she wanted to get invovled in politics and what it took to get there.
-TICKETS
+We are delighted to be joined by Rachael Maskell, Labour Member of Parliament for York Central.
+BOOK FREE TICKETS

 In partnership with Fawcett Society, Devon, we will be holding our first workshop in Exeter.
 A 2 hour workshop 'Exploring Your Political Pathway' will explore the stages involved in getting elected; joining a party and becoming an activist, through to selection and election, and explore how women can best prepare for this role.
 Guest speaker to be announced soon.The workshop will be followed by a discussion with a panel of local female council and parliamentary candidates.
 BOOK FREE TICKETS

 Come along to this workshop for women, to explore what it takes to become a member of the London Assembly, with guest speakers London Assembly Chair Jennette Arnold of the Labour Group and Green Group Leader Sian Berry.
 This workshop will look at how to begin your life in politics, and the speakers will share their stories of how they got elected.
 Share what difference you would like to make, explore what barriers stop women from getting into politics and make an action plan for your own political journey.